 International SEO Performance Improvement Review

+If you are targeting customers in different countries, then it is important that your website is optimised for each country, in order to maximise the chances of users finding your website and converting.
 To boost your international search engine rankings and attract relevant traffic, your website should utilise international SEO techniques.
 An international SEO expert will conduct a review on your website to identify any issues that could be damaging your international SEO efforts, and will collate these findings into a report.
 They will also produce an action plan listing how these problems should be fixed.
 The review will be delivered to you in a PDF or Word format, and you will also receive a teleconference call to go through the report verbally.

 So the Search Engine line-up looks like this: